lansium-dev/lansium-arduino/README.md

 # Lansium Arduino
-Lansium-Arduino is a library for connect Lansium IoT Server using SocketIO.
+Lansium-Arduino is a library for connect board to Lansium IoT Server using SocketIO.

 ## Downloads
 Homepage: https://lansium.com